platformio/platformio-docs/en/stable/_sources/projectconf/section_env_build.rst.txt

 Type: ``String`` | Multiple: ``Yes``

-These flags/options affect the preprocessing, compilation, assembly and linking processes for C and C++ code.
+These flags/options affect the preprocessing, compilation, assembly, and linking processes for C and C++ code.
 All compiler and linker flags can be used.
-Here is a list of some common options.

-In spite of the name, ``CPPDEFINES`` rows also applies to the C compiler.
+Despite the name, ``CPPDEFINES`` (C PreProcesor) rows also apply to the C compiler.

+For more detailed information about available compiler flags/options, please visit `GCC Command Options <https://gcc.gnu.org/onlinedocs/gcc/Invoking-GCC.html>`__ official documentation.

+This option can also be set by the global environment variable :envvar:`PLATFORMIO_BUILD_FLAGS`.

+.. contents:: Contents
+    :local:

+Scopes (SCons Variables)
+''''''''''''''''''''''''

 .. list-table::
     :header-rows:  1